 Famous small town in Moldova

 about 15 km north of the capital Chisinãu with about 14,500 inhabitants.
-It is also the center of the wine-growing area of the same name.
-The city has become famous as the first tourist attraction for its underground tunnels system with one of the largest wine collections in the world.
-The extensive 65 km long tunnels carved into the limestone are comparable to the large Chamapagne cellars in the Champagne, About half of it is used for wine storage.
-At a depth of up to 100 meters and an area of about 53 hectares, today about 1.25 million bottles of wine are maturing.
-In one part there are tasting rooms.
-The underground streets with traffic lights and traffic signs are named after the wines stored in them such as Cabernet Sauvignon, Chardonnay and Merlot.
+It is also the center of the wine growing area of the same name.
+Above all, the city has become famous as the very first tourist attraction because of its underground gallery system with one of the largest wine collections in the world.
+The extensive 65 kilometer long tunnel system carved into the limestone is comparable to the large Chamapagne wineries in the Champagne, Around half of this is used for wine storage.
+Around 1.25 million bottles of wine mature today at a depth of up to 100 meters and an area of around 53 hectares.
+There are tasting rooms in one part.
+The underground streets with traffic lights and traffic signs are named after the wines stored in them, such as Cabernet Sauvignon, Chardonnay and Merlot.

-The storage of bottled wines goes back to a decision of the cellar management of 18 August 1954.
-In 1967, the collection of the same name Cricova winery was declared the official collection of the Republic.
-This houses partly priceless old vintages of, for example, the famous wineries Château Latour
+The storage of bottled wines goes back to a decision of the winery administration on August 18, 1954.
+In 1967 the collection of the Cricova winery of the same name was made the official collection of the Republic.
+This houses partly invaluable old vintages from, for example, the famous wineries Château Latour

 .
 Château Mouton-Rothschild